VLC: How do I disable dual audio?

 Prevention is better than cure, so the correct precautions are better before your data become exposed.
 So, we the developer is responsible to take the right precautions!

-So, without wasting time, lets the use of the best approach for storing password :
+So, without wasting time, lets them use the best approach for storing password :

-Hashing a password is the best approach of storing password.
+Hashing a password is the best approach to storing passwords.
 Hashing is the practice of using an algorithm to map data of any size to a fixed length.
-There are many hashing functions like Hash functions like SHA256, SHA512, RipeMD, and whirlpool, HMAC256, HMAC512 etc.
+There are many hashing functions like Hash functions like SHA256, SHA512, RipeMD, and whirlpool, HMAC256, HMAC512, etc.

 Let’s take a common hashing algorithm SHA-512 and apply HMAC in C#.